Digital Citizen Resources

 Provides an overview of the processes and best practices related to the collection of adult education data, which includes but is not limited to eData v2 information.
 Participants will learn the importance of timely, accurate, and complete data collection.
 This module will also cover various topics related to the types of program data adult education agencies collect, including the flow process for each type of data and the role that all staff members play in support of data collection.

-• GCF Global – Use Information Correctly
+• LearnFree – Use Information Correctly

 • PAAER PD Portal Course: Improving Your Agency’s Data Quality and Processes